Frequently Asked QuestionsWhat Are the Awards for Excellence?

 What Projects and Programs Are Eligible?

 Any project or program that takes the practice of government finance to a higher level of excellence is appropriate for submission.
 Each application must specify the category and subcategory in which it will be judged.
-Click here for descriptions of each category and subcategory to help you determine which are most appropriate for your entry.
+Click here for descriptions of each category to help you determine which are most appropriate for your entry.
 The bullet points under each category are intended as examples only — they are not all-inclusive.

 The GFOA will review all applications to make sure they are categorized appropriately.
 The GFOA reserves the right to reassign submissions to a more appropriate category.